You can export Revizto models to IFC files. Then you can import them to other Revizto projects or authoring tools.

 Export source GUIDs

-Export GUIDs of Revizto objects to IFC GUIDs.
-For each object, Revizto will look for its GUID in the following properties:
+Export IFC GUIDs of Revizto objects to the IFC file.
+Revizto will look for an existing IFC GUID in the following object properties:

 - Revizto / Ifc Guid